Posts Tagged “Dunning Creating Sparks”

 It was very interesting but we were all glad to head back indoors after our tour for a welcomed coffee, bacon roll and some good networking.

-…I’m sure there are many more ‘geekie’ facts and lots of fun stuff to see and do at the binary options quit my job so best get your boots and jacket on and go and explore for yourself.
+…I’m sure there are many more ‘geekie’ facts and lots of fun stuff to see and do at the visitors centre and farm so best get your boots and jacket on and go and explore for yourself.
 It offers fantastic panoramic views across the central belt, north up Loch Lomond and south and west down the Ayrshire coast – excellent photo opportunities.
 Below are a few pictures I’ve taken during recent visits.

 Thanks to Glasgow Chamber of Commerce, Siemens and ScottishPower Renewables for a great event and insight into something that is ever increasing in our landscape.